2020PB/police-brutality/reports/Oregon.md

 Footage from 3rd and Main in Portland shows police dispersing tear gas.
 In addition, riot rounds can be heard fired.
 In the second clip, an officer indiscriminately pepper sprays the area, though no protestors are within range.

-tags: tear-gas, shoot, projectile, pepper-spray, spray, protestor
+tags: tear-gas, shoot, projectile, pepper-spray, spray, protester

 id: or-portland-103